hyperledger-cacti/cacti/README.md

 <img src="./images/tx-orchestration-modes.png">

-The present (initial) version of the Cacti code base is simply an aggregation of the legacy Cactus and Weaver code bases with their original folder structures.
-Until merge and integration (see further below), users should examine, test, and use them separately as follows:
+The current Cacti code base contains the legacy Cactus and Weaver source code in aggregated form with their original folder structures intact.
+But the packages built from the two sections of code are unified and released under a common `cacti` namespace, and the CI/CD pipelines for testing and releases are also integrated under a common set of GitHub Actions.
+A _deeper_ merge and integration of source code is part of our roadmap, and will be carried out over a longer time period, but the current setup of code and release packages makes it easy for new users to navigate Cacti and for legacy users to carry out seamless upgrades.

-- Cactus code and documentation lies within this (root) folder, excluding the `weaver` folder.
-See [Cactus documentation](./README-cactus.md) to test and use Cactus.
-- Weaver code and documentation lies within the [weaver](./weaver/) folder.
-See [Weaver documentation](./weaver/README.md) to test and use Weaver.
+(Reference for legacy users: Cactus source code lies here (i.e., the root folder), excluding the `weaver` folder.
+Weaver source code lies within the [weaver](./weaver/) folder.

+## Documentation

+See the official [Hyperledger Cacti documentation](https://hyperledger.github.io/cacti/) to get all your questions answered about the project, to get started with setup, testing, and evaluation, and to get hands-on with code and configurations.
+Here, you can find separate (and specific) instructions for getting started with running and experimenting with [Cactus modules](https://hyperledger.github.io/cacti/cactus/introduction/) and [Weaver modules](https://hyperledger.github.io/cacti/weaver/introduction/) respectively.

 ## Roadmap